rslvn/chess-game/README.md

 All microservices has their own `Dockerfile`s.
 The `docker` files contains all configurations to run the app and integrate the app with the other microservices.

 `docker-compose` builds all `docker` images and run the docker containers with necessary scaling.

+#### roles
+The `chess-console` has 2 roles.
+- ADMIN: the administrator user of the game application.
+Admins can list all resources but can delete or update just their own resources.
+- PLAYER: the player.
+Players can join a league, win trophies and play game.